 Recently, I’ve been trying to figure out why the Calendar app on my iPhone refused to sync with the Apple Watch.
-There aren’t much I like to do on this tiny device, but this is one of them.
+There aren’t much I like to do on this tiny device, but this time is an exception.

 - Calendars won’t sync at all